Afonso-santos/Afonso-santos/README.md

 - 👋 Hi, I’m @Afonso-santos
-- 👀 I’m interested in games ,sports
+- 👀 I’m interested in games, sports and learn more about coding
 - 🌱 I’m currently learning  how to be  a IT engineer
 - 💞️ I’m looking to collaborate...
 - 📫 How to reach me afonso.ds33@gmail.com